dfsmania/LaradminLTE/docs/sections/config/general.md

-# Layout Configuration
+# General Configuration

-These settings allow you to customize the layout, branding, and appearance of your admin panel.
+These settings allow you to customize the features, layout, branding, and appearance of your admin panel.

-The layout settings are managed in the `config/ladmin.php` file.
+The general settings are managed in the `config/ladmin.php` file.
 If this file does not exist, you can publish it by running the following command in the `root` folder of your Laravel application:

 ```bash
 php artisan vendor:publish --provider="DFSmania\LaradminLte\LaradminLteServiceProvider" --tag="config"